 How Long to Cook a Spatchcock Turkey

-If you are cooking your spatchcock turkey at around 350 degrees F. or so you will want to cook it for approximately 6 minutes per pound.
-Ensure your turkey is fully thawed before cooking or your cook time will be impacted.
+If you are cooking your spatchcock turkey at around 350 degrees F, you will want to calculate a cook time of approximately 6 minutes per pound.
+Ensure the turkey is fully thawed before cooking or it will be very difficult to spatchcock and the cook time will be impacted.
+Also, be sure to use an instant read thermometer to track the turkey’s internal temperature!

 Carving a spatchcock turkey is actually pretty similar to carving a regular turkey: